aimldl/envs-and-tools/google_cloud_platform/en/how_to/5-install_google_cloud_sdk.md

 <img src="images/sign_in_with_google-google_cloud_sdk_wants_to_access_your_google_account.png">

+Success!

-When the authentication is a success, the following message is shown at https://cloud.google.com/sdk/auth_success.
+On your web browser, the following message is shown (https://cloud.google.com/sdk/auth_success).

 <img src="images/cloud_sdk-you_are_now_authenticaed_with_the_google_cloud_sdk.png">

+In the terminal, you will see something like this.

+<img src="images/cloud_sdk-terminal-you_are_logged_in_as.png">

 #### Step 7.
 Start using the Cloud SDK.

-In the terminal, you will see something like this.

-<img src="images/cloud_sdk-terminal-you_are_logged_in_as.png">
+The Cloud SDK is installed and authenticated.
+Now you're ready to use it.